-Each religious studies class goes to St. Anthony's Dining Hall in San Francisco.
+Each Theology class serves at St. Anthony's Dining Hall in San Francisco.
 Students spend the day putting the gospel values into action by serving the homeless.
-The program is both educational and hands-on.
-Students learn about the demographics of the marginalized in our society and then head off to serve those in need.
-Some students attend to the elderly that live in the Tenderloin by interacting with them at a senior center, others bring meals to shut-ins, and many serve right at St. Anthony's Dining Room serving up plates for the guests.
-All students join the St. Anthony's community for lunch and then hear from one of the clients that are in the rehabilitation program.
-This witnessing of a life caught in the turmoil of addiction is a poignant reminder to the teens on why one should make healthy choices.
-A visit to the beautiful St. Boniface Church and a reflection and journaling back on campus allows for a deeper retrospective of the day.
+The program is both educational and experiential.
+Students learn about the demographics of the marginalized in our society and then serve those in need.
+Some students tend to the elderly that live in the Tenderloin by visiting them at a Senior Center, other students bring meals to shut-ins (this needs to be replaced - people unable to get to a free dining hall), and many serve meals at St. Anthony's Dining Room.
+All students join the St. Anthony's community for lunch and then hear from one of the clients who are in the rehabilitation program.
+This witnessing of a life caught in the turmoil of addiction is a poignant reminder to students why one should make healthy and safe choices.
+A visit to the beautiful St. Boniface Church, and reflection and journaling back on campus allows for a deeper retrospective of the day.